diegomary/checkout/Javascript/README.txt

-Here we I am presenting 2 different solutions for the JavaScript implementation.
+Here I am presenting 2 different solutions for the JavaScript implementation.

 They differ only slightly in the way the offers are calculated.